ibm-cloud-docs/sell/add-new-product.md

 1. Select the private catalog that contains your product and click **Select catalog**.
 1. Select the product that you would like to import and click **Import**.

-## Create a new product by using the API
+## Creating a product by using the API
 {: #create-new-product}
 {: api}

-You can programmatically create a new product by calling the Partner Center Sell API as shown in the following sample request.
-The example creates a product that is named `my-product`:
+You can programmatically create a product by calling the [Partner Center Sell API](/apidocs/partner-center-sell#create-product){: external} as shown in the following sample request.
+The example creates a product that is named `My new product`:

 ```bash
 curl --request POST \